Curried root soup

 - 1 tbsp chopped coriander leaves

-- Natural yoghurt, flavoured with a little chopped mint
+- Natural yoghurt or vegan alternative, flavoured with a little chopped mint

 - Flat breads or naan